dcvezzani-ucm/angular_module/README.md

 Pull down Angular JS dependencies using Node.js

+If you haven't installed, Node.js yet, do so now before continuing.
+If you are on a Mac, homebrew is your friend ('brew update; brew install node').

 ```
 npm install
 npm run preprotractor
 ```

-Running the angular_module generator should create a couple of convenience scripts (useful only in Unix-like environments).
+Running the angular_module generator should, among other resources, create a couple of convenience scripts (useful only in Unix-like environments).

-* ./start.sh
+* ./start.sh : start up the web server
-* ./open.sh
+* ./open.sh : open the home page in a web browser

 Run the Tests
 =============

 Both unit and end-to-end (e2e) tests should be provided with any generated Angular JS module.

-You will need to have the web application running on the same port as configured in the ```protractor-conf.js``` files for the end-to-end tests to pass.
+_You will need to have the web application running on the same port as configured in the ```protractor-conf.js``` files for the end-to-end tests to pass._

 Run all unit tests